-Council Payment Details Tamworth Regional Council The total contribution of \$3,363,300 payable by the Applicant over the operational life of the project (adjusted annually to increases in CPI) paid either: • in annual payments; or • upfront and annually, with \$694,521.45 to be paid as a lump sum within years of the project's commercial operations date and subsequer payments of \$30,304.95 to be made annually for a total of 30 years.
-Administered through either • a community benefit fund (administered by the Community Enterprise Foundation, a philanthropic arm of Bendigo and Adelaide Bank, which specialises in community benefit fund administration), and/or • a Planning Agreement, with a suitable governance framework and transparency regarding how the monies are to be allocated and spent.
+Council Payment Details Tamworth Regional Council The total contribution of \$3,363,300 payable by the Applicant over the operational life of the project (adjusted annually to increases in CPI) paid either: • in annual payments with the first payment of \$112,111.00 to be made on or immediately following the start of commercial operation of the project and subsequent payments to be made annually (for a total of 30 years) on the anniversary of the commercial operations date; or upfront and annually: with \$1,167,632 (50% or \$1,681,650 x 0.69) to be paid as a lump sum within 5 years of the project's commercial operations date if Tamworth Regional Council identifies and agrees with Neoen either a capital works project or an initiative that will benefit the local community or wider region, and whose purpose is to: Provide a long-term legacy benefit, and Aligns with the principles of providing clean energy, environmental enhancement, social cohesion and/or climate mitigation. subsequent payments of \$38,921.07 (\$56,055 x 0.69) to be made annually (for a total of 30 years) on the anniversary of the commercial operations date.
+Note: the overall value of the contribution to Tamworth Regional Council has been discounted by 69.43% for both the upfront and annual payments to ensure that the Net Present Value (NVP) of both options are equal.
+The discount rate used to determine NPV is 8.5%.
+Administered through either: • a community benefit fund (administered by the Community Enterprise Foundation, a philanthropic arm of Bendiqo and Adelaide Bank, which specialises in community benefit fund administration), and/or • a Planning Agreement, with a suitable governance framework and transparency regarding how the monies are to be allocated and spent.
 33% of its portion of the Contribution must be spent in and to the benefit of the immediate community.
 The Contribution must be spent with a view to providing long-term / legacy benefits in alignment with the above.
-Uralla Shire Council The total contribution of \$2,242,200 payable by the Applicant over the operational life of the project (adjusted annually to increases in CPI) paid either: • in annual payments; or • upfront and annually, with \$463,014.30 to be paid as a lump sum within 5 years of the project's commercial operations date and subsequent payments of \$20,203.30 to be made annually for a total of 30 years.
-Administered through either • a community benefit fund (administered by the Community Enterprise Foundation, a philanthropic arm of Bendigo and Adelaide Bank, which specialises in community benefit fund administration), and/or • a Planning Agreement, with a suitable governance framework and transparency regarding how the monies are to be allocated and spent.
+Necen considers the 'local community' as being the communities within the Tamworth Regional Council LGA and up to Bendemeer, i.e. the area around the Thunderbolt Wind Farm project within a 20-minute drive.
+It is not required for Tamworth Regional Council to provide payments to the local community within the Uralla Shire Council LGA.
+The total contribution of \$3,363,300 payable by the Applicant over the operational life of the project (adjusted annually to increases in CPI) paid either: • in annual payments; or upfront and annually, with \$694,521.45 to be paid as a lump sum within 5 years of the project's commercial operations date and subsequent payments of \$30,304.95 to be made annually for a total of 30 years.
+Administered through either a community benefit fund (administered by the Community Enterprise Foundation, a philanthropic arm of Bendigo and Adelaide Bank, which specialises in community benefit fund administration), and/or and a philanting Assembly with a quitable severage framework and a Planning Agreement, with a suitable governance framework and transparency regarding how the monies are to be allocated and spent.

 33% of its portion of the Contribution must be spent in and to the benefit of the immediate community.
 The Contribution must be spent with a view to providing long-term / legacy benefits in alignment with the above.